Viderspace/Family-Arroword-App/README.md

 This feature is currently being tested in private TestFlight builds and iterated based on user feedback.

 ---

 ## 📌 Project Status

 Arroword is an active project in ongoing development.
-The core real-time collaboration, gameplay flow, and lobby experience are implemented and tested with real users through private TestFlight distribution.
+The real-time collaboration, lobby experience, and core puzzle mechanics are fully implemented and tested with real users through private TestFlight distribution.
-The codebase is private while the app is being prepared for broader release.
+The codebase is currently private while the app is being prepared for broader release.

-If you're evaluating this project for a role or collaboration, I’d be happy to walk through architecture and implementation details in conversation.
+If you're reviewing this in the context of a role or collaboration, I’d be happy to walk through architecture and implementation details in conversation.

-## Project Overview

-This repository provides a visual walkthrough of the app in its current development stage.
-The codebase remains private while the app is being prepared for release, but the preview demonstrates the core features, collaborative interactions, and system design.
+If you are an Android developer or interested in helping port the experience to Android, feel free to reach out — collaboration is welcome.

 ---

-## 📌 Status

-Active project in ongoing development.
-The core architecture, UI workflows, and collaborative systems are implemented and refined based on real-world testing.
-The codebase is private while preparing for broader release.

-If you're reviewing this in the context of a job application, I’d be glad to walk through selected implementation details in conversation.

----

 ## 👋 Author

 **Jonatan Vider**
-iOS & Product Developer — Tel Aviv, Israel
+Product & Game Developer - Tel Aviv, Israel